apsocarras/spark-review/README.md

 * Save your DataFrame (including the four added columns) to /data as a parquet file.
 Exclude the /data directory from Git.

+* Use Matplotlib to create a visualization (i.e. a chart) using the coffee data.

+* Include code to write the Parquet file to BigQuery

 ###  Setup/Install (Bash)

 ```bash